 Persistence sets how long a point on the display is visible, which can help show infrequent events.
 You can set the display persistence to be Variable or Infinite.
 In variable persistence mode, the decay period determines how long a point is displayed.
 In infinite persistence mode, once a point in the display has been written to, it remains visible until the measurement is restarted.

 DPX display performance characteristics

-The H500 DPX performance characteristics are listed in the following table:
+The H500 DPX performance characteristics are:

-Performance characteristic H500 Spectrum processing rate 10,000 FFTs per second Minimum signal duration for 100% probability of intercept 125 μs
+Performance characteristic Value Spectrum processing rate 10,000 FFTs per second Minimum signal duration for 100% probability of intercept 125 μs

 Display a DPX spectrum signal